vvdleun/audiostreamerscrobbler/README.md

 To use this program with ListenBrainz, first get yourself an account.
 In your user profile, you'll find your unique user token.
 Copy and paste this and place this in the "userToken" field of the "listenbrainz" entry in the config.json file.
 Don't forget to set the "enabled" field to the "true" value.

+##### Local installation

 You can also choose to download the [ListenBrainz Server](https://github.com/metabrainz/listenbrainz-server) yourself and run a server instance locally, but this is recommended for advanced users only.
-If you choose to go this route, you must fill the "listenbrainz-server" entry in the config.json file, set its "enabled" field to "true" and fill the "websiteUrl" (the URL where you can access your local instance) and the "apiUrl" (this is the same URL that you entered in ListenBrainz Server's listenbrainz/config.py file's API URL field).
+If you choose to go this route and have it running in your network, you must fill the "listenbrainz-server" entry in the config.json file, set its "enabled" field to "true" and fill the "websiteUrl" (the URL where you can access your local instance) and the "apiUrl" (this is the same URL that you entered in ListenBrainz Server's listenbrainz/config.py file's API URL field).
 You can keep it empty if you chose the same URL for the API as the website.
-You'll still need to find the User Token in your profiel page.
+You'll still need to find the User Token in your server's user profile page.

 #### Libre FM